 We live in a Digital Age.
 It’s a time of great development, and right now, we have an advanced capacity for solutions; aside from changing human habits, artificial intelligence is our best hope.

 In recent years, innovative AI startups have demonstrated the technologies’ ability to help by finding unique AI use cases ranging from the prevention of wildfires, mitigation of environmental risks posed by vulnerable hotspots, drone surveillance monitoring, and predictive technologies.
-If we fail to capitalise on this opportunity now, that the global economy will be damaged so severely in the next two decades that it’ll be comparable to a COVID-sized pandemic every ten years.
+If we fail to capitalise on this opportunity now, it has been suggested that the global economy will be damaged so severely in the next two decades that it’ll be comparable to a COVID-sized pandemic every ten years.

 According to Mark Minevich, a Global Digital Cognitive Strategist, Digital Visionary, and Artificial Intelligence expert: